 - 16.10.1 An action taken by the Board to deny an application for a variance or special exception must be accompanied by a written statement as to how the variance or special exception fails to fulfill the requirements and conditions specified above. - 16.10.2 The Board may impose such conditions and restrictions as deemed necessary to meet the objectives of this Ordinance on any permit for a variance or special exception granted under the terms of this Ordinance. - 16.10.3 If denied, the Board shall issue a final written decision on an application.
-This decision shall be filed in the Town Office within five (5) business days after the decision has been made per NH RSA 676:3.
-If the application is denied, all of the reasons for denial shall be indicated in the denial letter to the applicant and the record. - 16.10.4 If any application is denied, then there must be a material change of circumstances affecting the merits of the application or the application be for a use that materially differs in nature and degree from its predecessor in order for the Board of Adjustment to consider a new application.
+This decision shall be filed in the Town Office within seventy-two (72) hours after the decision has been made.
+If the application is denied, all of the reasons for denial shall be indicated in the denial letter and the record. - 16.10.4 If any application is denied, then there must be a material change of circumstances affecting the merits of the application or the application be for a use that materially differs in nature and degree from its predecessor in order for the Board of Adjustment to consider a new application.